The Ten Fetters of Buddhism

 "For a noble disciple who wishes to have long life, it is not befitting that he should pray for long life or take delight in so doing.
 He should rather follow a path of life that is conducive to longevity."
 (Anguttara Nikaya V, 43) He goes on to recommend the same course of action in respect of the other four desirable things.

-4. Kama-raga means "sensual desire."
+4. Kama-raga, also kamacchandra, means "sensual desire."
 This is one of the roots of Tanha which is at the heart of all our problems with Dukkha.
 After we experience Dukkha we latch onto something.
 But what we latch on to has nothing to do with the Dukkha.
 What comes up is called in Sanskrit Samudaya.
-Desire, as Tanha, is considered one of the "Daughters of Mara," one of three tempters sent by Mara, The Personification of Evil, to entice the future Buddha into abandoning his quest for Enlightenemnt.
-Also considered one of The Three Poisons
+Desire, as Tanha, is a "Daughter of Mara," one of the first three temptors unleashed by Mara, The Personification of Evil, to entice the future Buddha into abandoning his quest for Enlightenemnt.
+Also considered one of The Three Poisons and the first of The Five Hindrances

-5. Patigha The literal meaning of this term is "to hit against", but it is often translated into English as "ill-will or hatred".
+5. Patigha, also vyapada, The literal meaning of this term is "to hit against," but it is often translated into English as "ill-will or hatred."
 This is the cause of conflict both on an individual basis, and between nations as well.
-As Arati, aversion, another of the "Three Daughters of Mara."
-Hatred is one of The Three Poisons as well.
+As Arati, aversion, another of the "Three Daughters of Mara" initally unleashed by Mara.
+Hatred is one of The Three Poisons as well as the second of The Five Hindrances.

 The first five Fetters are known as Lower Fetters (orambhagiya-samyojana) because they bind us to the sensuous world.
 The second five Fetters are known as Higher Fetters (uddhambhagiya-samyojana) because they bind us to the rupa and arupa worlds (see #6 and 7 above).